Liam Mandeville: Career

 On 31 January 2018, he joined League Two club Colchester United on loan until the end of the 2017–18 season.
 He made his Colchester debut from the bench on 10 February in their 1–1 draw at Carlisle United.

 He was released by Doncaster at the end of the 2018–19 season.

 On 5 June 2019, Mandeville signed a two-year contract with Chesterfield.
+In October 2022, he signed a new contract with Chesterfield until the summer of 2024.
+In the 2022–23 season, Mandeville won the club's Player of the Year award having contributed 9 goals and 14 assists to the side.
+In the play-offs, Mandeville added to this tally by scoring the winner for Chesterfield in the semi-final tie against Bromley, scoring in extra time.
+In the play-off final, Mandeville started for Chesterfield against Notts County at Wembley Stadium.
+However, the Spireites lost on penalties.
+During the 2023–24 season, Chesterfield were promoted to the EFL as champions and he was named in the division's Team of the Year for his contributions.
+Mandeville showed his versatility by playing at right full back as well as his more usual attacking midfield and forward roles throughout the season.

 Style of play

 "He's got a lot of attributes that I want from an attacker; he's got good vision, he can finish with both feet and he's very good technically."
 Darren Ferguson on Mandeville in 2016.

+"It is definitely helping my game.
+They say that when you are a kid you should play different positions to get a good understanding of the game – I am just a little bit older!"
+Liam Mandeville October 2023.